br3ndonland/udacity-fsnd/04-web-apps/10-13-oauth/fsnd03_10-13-oauth.md

 * Server-side authentication can obtain an access token that allows the server to make API requests on behalf of the user.
 * Google+ uses a hybridized flow.
 Client-side authentication is performed, but the server can still make API calls on behalf of the client.
 It is difficult for unauthorized users to obtain access codes.

+> Check out this [blog](https://aaronparecki.com/articles/2012/07/29/1/oauth2-simplified) that explains some of the flow options using OAuth 2.0

 ### 11.03.
 Google+ Auth for server side apps